apocalypticartcollective/eft/_drafts/2025-02-03-Abrasion-Two.md

 'No.' She felt a surge of bitterness she could not suppress.
 'I do not want to talk to someone about *my feelings*.
 Not what I need right now, thank you.
 I'm not confused!
 I know what the problem is: it's that there are no problems.'
 She continued to speak to the bartender and also *not* to the bartender.
 Softly, with a slight tremble, 'I know you know what I'm talking about.'

 Concerned silence.
 Caring look.
-Comforting, maybe, at literally any other time in human history; the emphasis there being on the word, 'human'.
+Comforting, maybe, at literally any other time in human history.

 'If something doesn't change soon ...
 I would *rather not do this anymore*.'
 She spoke with firm resolve, her words riding a wave of emotion that left little doubt as to her meaning.
 Still the only response was the same brand of robotic empathy that she found in every building in town.
 She barked a carefully articulated profanity at the bar, at the bottles, and at the character behind the counter.